-When you start paying for higher quality cables, you are paying for thicker gauge conductor (20AWG for example) and for quality plugs and soldered connections.
+When you start paying for higher quality cables, you are paying for thicker gauge conductors (20AWG, for example) and quality plugs and soldered connections.

 That's a hot topic.
-Though, you can get them with good wire and the plugs themselves are strong the weak point is "you".
-The solderless patch cable usually come as "kits" and requires the consumer to make sure the shield and tip contacts are maintaining a solid connection.
+Though you can get them with good wire and the plugs themselves are strong, the weak point is "you ."The solderless patch cable usually comes as "kits" and requires the consumer to ensure the shield and tip contacts maintain a solid connection.

-Below is a breakdown of how I measured a group of four pedals - some with side jacks and some with top mounted jacks.
+Below is a breakdown of how I measured a group of four pedals - some with side jacks and some with top-mounted jacks.

-Step 3 – Now that you have both points pinched on the string, take it the tape measure and note the length.
+Step 3 – Now that you have both points pinched on the string, take the tape measure and note the length.
 That is the post-base to post-base.

-Step 4 – Now that the cable is made, please note that we went from side jack of the Spaceman Gemini III Fuzz to the top mount jack of the Miner Glitch Electronics Rez Dog.
+Step 4 – Now that the cable is made, please note that we went from the side jack of the Spaceman Gemini III Fuzz to the top mount jack of the Miner Glitch Electronics Rez Dog.
 Since we're going from side jack to top mount, we want an S-Config plug configuration.
 I discuss that further below in the article.

-Step 5 – Next we want to repeat this process going from the top mount jack of the Rez Dog to the side mount jack of the Spaceman Aphelion.
+Step 5 – Next, we want to repeat this process going from the top mount jack of the Rez Dog to the side mount jack of the Spaceman Aphelion.

 Step 6 – Repeat the process of marking the pinch points of the string on the tape measure.
 Again, this will be another S-Config.

-Step 7 – Next we are approaching the side jack of the Aphelion to the Black Cat.
-These jacks will be close so this will be a U-Config.
+Step 7 – Next, we are approaching the side jack of the Aphelion to the Black Cat.
+These jacks will be close, so this will be a U-Config.

 Step 8 – Repeat the process of marking the pinch points of the string on the tape measure.

-Finally we have all the pedals wired with a mix of side and top mounted jacks.
+Finally, we have all the pedals wired with a mix of side and top-mounted jacks.

 Depending on what plugs you use, you may need to add a little more "wiggle room" to compensate for bending around pedals and going below rails or slots of the boards.

-Neutrik Straight - The NP2X Series Neutrik Straight Plug (like the Neutrik Right Angle) is a high quality plug primarily used for instrument cables, but can be used for certain pedalboard applications - primarily as a "jumper" cable to connect pedalboards.
+Neutrik Straight - The NP2X Series Neutrik Straight Plug (like the Neutrik Right Angle) is a high-quality plug primarily used for instrument cables but can be used for certain pedalboard applications - primarily as a "jumper" cable to connect pedalboards.

 Top down view: